 SMTP Error 535 5.7.3 – How to Resolve [SOLVED]

-Authentication is a form of security verification that guarantees a user has permission to send correspondence through the specific mail server.
-Therefore, when, for example, the email program on the host machine creates these necessary credentials for authentication and the server denies them, an error is generated.
-The server denies them for several reasons; someone may have changed their password, someone may have implemented new layers of security, or the application does not acknowledge the default security measures acknowledged by the server.
+A: Authentication is a form of security verification that guarantees a user has permission to send through the specific mail server.
+So when the email program on the host machine creates these necessary credentials for authentication and the server denies them, an error is generated.

-Related – Understanding and Fixing the SMTP 535 Error: Incorrect Authentication Data
+🔖 Related Reading: Understanding and Fixing the SMTP 535 Error: Incorrect Authentication Data

 Identifying causes of SMTP error 535 5.7.3